 Via Jeffrey Bary Flickr Common Creative

-Considering I can’t have a Puerto Rico piraguas I guess the next best thing is limber!
+Considering I can’t have a Puerto Rican piragua, I guess the next best thing is limber!
 What’s limber?
-It’s a frozen sweet treat that I can make home.
+It’s a frozen sweet treat that I can make at home.
 We’ll be bringing a little bit of Puerto Rico into our kitchen.
-So be on the look out for our next post!
+So be on the lookout for our next post!